Lachezar Kovachev

 Lachezar Kovachev (Bulgarian: Лъчезар Ковачев; born 24 March 1999) is a Bulgarian footballer who plays as a defender for Spartak Pleven.

-Kovachev's older brother Svetoslav is playing for Ludogorets.
+Kovachev's older brother Svetoslav is playing for Arda Kardzhali.

 Career

 Ludogorets Razgrad

 Kovachev made his debut for Ludogorets Razgrad II on 16 September 2017 in a league match against Tsarsko Selo Sofia.
 He completed his professional debut on 20 May 2018, in the last league match for the season for Ludogorets against Botev Plovdiv, as a started together with his brother, but was substituted by another debutant Dimitar Iliev at the 64th minute after a light injury.

 Lokomotiv Gorna Oryahovitsa

 On 8 January 2019 Kovachev was set to join the Third League team Spartak Pleven, but just two days later the manager of the Second League team Lokomotiv Gorna Oryahovitsa announced that Kovachev will join his team instead.